oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/2-labs-templates-folder-structure/2-labs-templates-folder-structure.md

     The following screenshot shows a sample `manifest.json` file that is opened in the **Visual Studio Code** Editor.

-    >**Note:** Ensure that the appropriate stakeholder email is listed by ***help***.
+    >**Note:** Ensure that the [livelabs-help-community_us@oracle.com](livelabs-help-community_us@oracle.com) email is listed in ***help***.
 If the *include* and *variables* do not apply to your workshop, you should remove them, to ensure your workshop can render properly.

     ![Sample manifest json file.](./images/manifest.png " ")

 This concludes this lab.
 You may now **proceed to the next lab**.

-## (Optional) Task 3: Customize Workshop for Events
+## (Optional) Task 3: Customize Workshop

 Sometimes, the workshop team may want to *customize the workshop for an upcoming event*, for example, having a different introduction of the workshop, adding or removing some labs.
-Meanwhile, the workshop team doesn't want to affect the workshop already in production.
+Meanwhile, the workshop team does not want to affect the workshop already in production.
 They can have this customized version of the workshop in production by following the instructions below.

 Under the `workshops` folder, the workshop team can create an event folder.
 Just like the `desktop`, `freetier`, and/or `livelabs` folder that already existed, this event folder also contains an `index.html` file and a `manifest.json` file.
 The workshop team can customize the workshop by updating the `manifest.json` file.
 Then, the workshop team can use the link to the event folder for the event, leaving other workshops untouched.

-Refer to Lab 3a -> Task 2 to use conditional formatting for the event's content.
+Refer to Lab 3a -> Task 2 to use conditional formatting for the content.

-Refer to Lab 4 -> Task 9 to request to publish the workshop of type *Event*.

 ## (Optional) Task 4: Multiple Workshops Use the Same Lab Files